crykn/crykn.github.io/_pages/dev.md

 <br/>

-# Tools & Frameworks
+# Tools & Libraries
 ## Tools
 There are different tools that make the development process for libGDX easier.
 See our [tools list](/dev/tools/) for some of the most commonly used ones.

-## Frameworks
+## Libraries
-A curated list of our favourite frameworks can be found at [awesome-libgdx](https://github.com/rafaskb/awesome-libgdx).
-On our Discord server we also have an extensive collection of libGDX-centered frameworks that are currently work in progress.
+A curated list of our favourite libraries can be found at [awesome-libgdx](https://github.com/rafaskb/awesome-libgdx).
+On our Discord server we also have an extensive collection of libGDX-centered libraries that are currently work in progress.

 <br/>